 - Any teaching position that is identified in the schoolwide plan based on student needs to improve student achievement.
-This could include art/music teacher, instructional paraprofessionals, and prep teachers - Computers, instructional equipment, and supplies - Salaries for teachers and materials to implement an instructional after school, Saturday, and summer program - Instructional interventions - Instructional materials including workbooks (may be core instructional materials) - Instructional support costs to help target/prepare low-achieving students for advanced course work, specifically PSAT / SAT /ACT prep costs and exams
+This could include art/music teacher, instructional paraprofessionals, and prep teachers - Computers, instructional equipment, and supplies - Salaries for teachers and materials to implement an instructional after school, Saturday, and summer program - Instructional interventions - Instructional materials including workbooks (may be core instructional materials) - Instructional support costs to help target/prepare low-achieving students for advanced course work, specifically PSAT / SAT / ACT prep costs and exams

-Guidance Specific to the 2017-2018 School Budgeting Process
+Guidance Specific to the 2018-2019 School Budgeting Process

-- Schools will be allocated operating teachers based on PFT contract ratios of 33 students per teacher in grades 4 through 12 and 30 students per teacher in grades K through 3. - Assistant principals: Assistant principals are Title I allowable if the schoolwide plan clearly articulates the need for the position in the needs assessment and schoolwide comprehensive plan to support both the instructional program and climate of the school - Classroom assistants/student support assistants (SSA)/school climate support assistants (SCSAs): May be purchased if consistent with the needs assessment and schoolwide comprehensive plan
+- Schools will be allocated Operating teachers based on PFT contract ratios.
+Additional Operating dollars may be allocated to schools with greater academic challenges. - Assistant principals: Assistant principals are Title I allowable if the schoolwide plan clearly articulates the need for the position in the needs assessment and schoolwide comprehensive plan to support both the instructional program and climate of the school - Classroom assistants/student support assistants (SSA)/school climate support assistants (SCSAs): May be purchased if consistent with the needs assessment and schoolwide comprehensive plan